- In late summer copperheads give birth to live young, typically six to seven babies, although it can be as many as 15.

 - Never pick up or attempt to move a snake.

 - Don’t put your hands or feet in places where you can’t see.

 - Wear leather gloves if you have to handle debris, logs, rocks and other objects where a snake could be hiding.

 - Wear high boots, gaiters and thick pants when working or walking in grassy or wooded areas.

 - Remove piles of brush and leaves well away from walkways and play areas.

-To report an animal issue within the community, please contact the Sea Pines Security Department Dispatch Phone Line at 843.671.7170.
+To report a wildlife issue within the community, please contact the Sea Pines Security Department at 843.671.7170.